yabslabs/yabs/docs/yaml.md

 A Job can be defined with a simple `.yabs.yml`.

 ## Scheduler

 ### Job

-A job is defined by a list of parameters that define the job behavior.
+A job is defined by a list of parameters that define the job behaviour.

 | Keyword  | Required | Description                                               |
 |----------|----------|-----------------------------------------------------------|
 | provider | yes      | The Provider specifies a docker image with all components |

 #### Predefined schedules